awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicframe-class.md

        ) : DynamicFrame
 ```

-Returns a new DynamicFrame constructed by applying the specified function 'f' to each record in this DynamicFrame\.
+Returns a new `DynamicFrame` constructed by applying the specified function '`f`' to each record in this `DynamicFrame`\.

 This method copies each record before applying the specified function, so it is safe to mutate the records\.
-If the mapping function throws an exception on a given record, that record will be marked as an error and the stack trace will be saved as a column in the error record\.
+If the mapping function throws an exception on a given record, that record is marked as an error, and the stack trace is saved as a column in the error record\.

 ## def printSchema<a name="glue-etl-scala-apis-glue-dynamicframe-class-defs-printSchema"></a>